jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 Minutes:

-*
+* Have a self-submitted form outlining their skillsets and adding to a list of vendors.
+Crowd-sourced data is democratic and prevents barriers to entry.
+* Put together a white-paper of recourse for clients and developers with complaints. (https://www.drupal.org/conflict-resolution)

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================